FREQUENTLY ASKED QUESTIONS & ARTIST POLICY

 - You will not be scheduled for a consultation until you have paid the $100 deposit.
+DO NOT pay the deposit until you have read over all the policies and FAQs!
 Once paid, the entirety of your deposit is non-refundable.
 (See more info on this below).

 - I take CASH ONLY for your appointment.
 You will be sent a link to pay your deposit online and book your appointments at the same time, after submitting a form.
 When booking with my online system, your information is kept private.
 In the instance of a “no show”, where you don’t show up for your appointment and neglect to contact me, your card will be charged a “no-show” fee of $100 to recoup my costs and time.